eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

        - appendable (default) |br|
        - mutable
    * - -example <platform>
-     - Generates an example and a solution to compile the generated source code for a specific |br|
+     - Generates an example and a solution to compile the generated source code for a specific platform.
-       platform.
        The help command shows the supported platforms.
    * - -extrastg <template> <output>
-     - Specifies a custom template used for generating source code. |br|
+     - Specifies a custom template used for generating source code.
-       This option expects the location of the template and the location of the file where source code output will be stored. |br|
+       This option expects the location of the template and the location of the file where source code output will be stored.
        A custom template example can be found in this `link <https://raw.githubusercontent.com/eProsima/Fast-DDS-Gen/master/resources/Custom.stg>`_
    * - -flat-output-dir
      - Ignores input files relative paths and place all generated files in the specified output directory.